buildout/buildout/doc/getting-started.rst

    >>> write(src, 'buildout.cfg')

-Here, we've used the Buildout ``extends`` option to say that configurations should be read from the named file (or files) and that configuration in the current file should override configuration in the extended files.
+Here, we've used the Buildout ``extends`` option to say that configurations should be read from the named file (or files).
+These configurations will override and/or extend the current file from which these are loaded (in this case, ``buildout.cfg``).
 To continue the example, our ``versions.cfg`` file might look like:

 .. code-block:: ini